 Researchers found that older adults who had diets similar to the Mediterranean diet or the Mediterranean-DASH diet Intervention for Neurodegeneration Delay (MIND) – which is a diet that incorporates features of the Mediterranean diet – scored significantly better on cognitive tests than those who followed less healthful diets.

-Study co-author Dr. Kristine Yaffe, of the University of California, San Francisco, and colleagues recently reported their findings in the Journal of the American Geriatrics Society.
+Study co-author Dr. Kristine Yaffe, of the University of California, San Francisco, and colleagues recently reported their

-Low in junk foods and dairy products and high in fruits, vegetables, whole grains, and olive oil, the Mediterranean diet is considered one of the most healthful diets to follow.
+Low in junk foods and dairy products and high in fruits, vegetables, whole grains, and olive oil, the

 For the new study, Dr. Yaffe and colleagues set out to gain a better understanding of the link between Mediterranean-style diets and cognitive function, noting that “variation between studies makes it difficult to draw firm conclusions.”